Sitwon/sitwon.github.com/_posts/2012-11-12-Red-Hook-Recap.md

 of the public areas and public housing as they could.

-Over the course of the morning and early afternoon The Doctor and I polished out some final kinks in the latest Byzantium build while Chris went back to RHI with Tony and began flashing routers with the Commotion Wireless firmware.
+Over the course of the morning and early afternoon The Doctor and I polished out some final kinks in the latest Byzantium build, while Chris went back to RHI with Tony and began flashing routers with the Commotion Wireless firmware.
 Later, The Doctor and I also found our way to RHI where we started planning with Tony where place new routers for optimal coverage.
 He took us to the roof of one building where a router had already been deployed so we could check out the lines of sight and we